-Increases in expenses can be seen in the quarters ended January 31, 2022, July 30, 2021, April 30, 2021, January 31, 2021, October 31, 2020, and July 31, 2020 due to the increases in share-based payments due to the issuance and exercise of incentive stock options.
-Increases in expenses seen in the April 30, 2022 and July 31, 2020 quarter are due to depreciation on the Company's leased office space.
-Increases in expenses is also seen in the quarter ended April 30, 2022, January 31, 2022, April 30, 2021 and July 31, 2020 due to increases in company activity pertaining to private placements that were completed in the quarter.
-Increases in expenses can also be seen in the quarter ended April 30, 2022, and October 31, 2021, due to increases in corporate communication to increase shareholder awareness.
+Increases in expenses can be seen in the quarters ended January 31, 2022, July 30, 2021, April 30, 2021, January 31, 2021, and October 31, 2020, due to the increases in share-based payments due to the issuance and exercise of incentive stock options.
+Increases in expenses seen in the April 30, 2022, and July 31, 2020, quarter are due to depreciation on the Company's leased office space.
+Increases in expenses is also seen in the quarter ended April 30, 2022, January 31, 2022, and April 30, 2021, due to increases in company activity pertaining to private placements that were completed in the quarter.
+Increases in expenses can also be seen in the quarter ended April 30, 2022, and October 31, 2021, due to increases in companies shareholder awareness.
 Increases in expenses can also be seen in the quarter ended January 31, 2022, due to increases in consulting and management fees due to increased corporate activity.

 Decreases in expenses due to the sale of royalty interest can be seen in the quarter ended April 30, 2022.
-Decreases in expenses, such as consulting fees, professional fees, and corporate communications fees can also be seen in the quarter ended July 31, 2021 due to the implementation of cash conservation methods.
+Decreases in expenses, such as consulting fees, professional fees, and corporate communications fees can also be seen in the quarter ended July 31, 2021, due to the implementation of cash conservation methods.